ejklike/tied-twoway-transformer/README.md

 ## Train

 Train the model using the preprocessed dataset.
-In the code below, the dimension of multinomial latent variable, `num_experts`, is set to 1.
-In the paper, we tested the dimension for 1, 2, and 5.
+In the paper, we tested the dimension of multinomial latent variable for 1, 2, and 5.
+In the code below, the dimension, `num_experts`, is set to 1.

 ```
 OUT="onmt-runs"